kermitt2/grobid_client_python/Readme.md

 ## Todo

 Benchmarking with many more files (e.g. million PDFs).
-Also implement existing GROBID services for text input (date, name, affiliation/address, raw bibliographical references, etc.).
-Better support for parameters.

 ## License and contact